glsf91/MHI-AC-Ctrl-AC_controller/README.md

 It is based on a Wireless Tag WT32-SC01 Plus display module with an integrated ESP32.
 Layout is designed with Squareline Studio.
 Export to the UI directory and copy files to the src directory.
 I used Visual Studio Code with platformIO to compile.
+You have to copy some stuff from the header files of mhi-ac-ctr.
+See top of ino file.

 I used a 3D printed case from https://www.printables.com/model/381026-wt32-sc01-plus-desk-case